Connect with us

 Also there’s the realities of harmful stress on health and relationships, it has been a reality check for many of us over the years and now we value more freedom and flexibility often more than our pay packet.

-Businesses have been slow on the uptake however that is changing albeit not through altruism but from it’s huge cost savings in operations including less office space and technology required.
+Businesses have been slow on the uptake; however, that is changing, albeit not through altruism but from its huge cost savings in operations, including less office space and technology required.

 There are so many questions and no right or wrong answer.